jeinselen/VF-BlenderSaveProjectVersion/README.md

 - `Digits` adjusts the zero padding for both `Serial Number` and `Alphanumeric` formats
 - `Confirmation Popup` enables a small confirmation panel with the version output path when the script completes (it will always display success in the status bar)

 The `Alphanumeric` type is unique; instead of saving a compressed copy with incremented version number, it saves the current project with a new alphanumeric serial and then moves the previous project file into the specified location.
-It will not automatically compress anything, instead relying on whatever compression setting the project file is currently using.
+It will not automatically compress anything, instead relying on whatever compression setting the current project file is using.

+If no alphanumeric code exists, the original file will be moved to the versions, and a code will be added to the active project starting at `1a` (using however many digits are specified in the preferences).
+New alphanumeric versions will follow existing naming conventions; if you manually save a file using `name+00003g.blend`, subsequent versions will also use a plus sign and the separator specified in the plugin preferences will be ignored, but the number of digits will be enforced.

-It also has two options when saving a new version.
-When starting from `001c`, a minor version would be `001d` whereas a major version would be `002a`
+There are two options when saving a new alphanumeric version; assuming a starting code of `001c`, a minor version will become `001d`, whereas a major version will become `002a`.

 The keyboard shortcut for a minor version increment is the same as other version types.
 The keyboard shortcut for a major version increment is tested in MacOS, but Linux and Windows systems may require manual customisation:

 - Command + Option + Control + Shift + S

+Note that if an alphanumeric file of the same name already exists when a new version is incremented, it will be replaced and renamed with a ".blend1" extension (assuming default Blender settings for backups).
+However, subsequent saving of the new versioned file will replace that backup with its own backup, and the original file will be lost.
+This isn't likely!
+But could happen if alphanumeric versions are manually changed or old versions are restored, then edited and iterated without checking if they're overwriting an existing version.